mikeShout/PyFi/README.md

 Playing around with Python, yahoo finance, and Plotly

-This code stock data from yahoo finance and plots using plotly.
+This code loads stock data from yahoo finance and plots using plotly.

 ### Prerequisites